 Understanding the Causes and Treatment of Seborrheic Blepharitis

 Eyelid inflammation and dandruff of the eyelashes, often caused by Seborrheic Blepharitis, has become very common.
-In past articles, we have talked about how dandruff on the eyelid and irregular oil production from glands can cause posterior blepharitis.
+In past articles, we have talked about how dandruff on the eyelids and irregular oil production from glands can cause posterior blepharitis.
 In this article, we will dive deeper into Seborrheic Blepharitis to find out more possible causes of this disorder.

-American optometrists and ophthalmologist conducted a recent survey that showed around 47 percent of their patients suffer the symptoms of seborrheic blepharitis.
+American optometrists and ophthalmologists conducted a recent survey that showed around 47 percent of their patients suffer the symptoms of seborrheic blepharitis.
 According to this survey, the symptoms are more common in young people than older people.
 The findings of this survey completely contradict the conventional theories of eyelid inflammation.